Tuesday, 12 November 2024

 Restrictive practices have been identified as a problem in aged care for well over two decades, and the inappropriate use of unsafe and inhumane practices has continued.
 As I said earlier in my speech, despite multiple reviews – we have had multiple reports and multiple inquiries highlighting the issues around abuse of restrictive practices – it has continued to be a problem.
 I stress that probably the most pertinent or crucial line in that royal commission report into abuse was simply those four words: it must stop now.

 Following the royal commission, as an interim measure to allow the states that do not have these processes in place a little bit more time, the Commonwealth introduced what it called a temporary hierarchy to guide the identification and appointment of substitute decision-makers.
 This included substitute decision-makers being appointed based on proximity to the person they were being appointed for but also based on personal connection to the resident – obviously the goal is not to have a stranger appointed to this position.
-This structure is to be repealed in mid-2025, and by then the states and territories that do not have these processes in place to pick up will need to put it in place.
+This structure is to be repealed in mid-2025, and by then the states and territories that do not have these processes in place to pick up will need to put them in place.
 There are three states and territories that do not have systems in place.
 They are Victoria, Queensland and the Northern Territory.
 So when this federal hierarchy ceases to exist, we cannot have a legislative gap sitting within those jurisdictions, and that is very much the reason for this bill.

 It is always the intention on entry into aged care that a resident has a substitute decision-maker in place.
 In most cases, the vast majority of cases, this is exactly what occurs.
 However, there will always be cases where a substitute decision-maker is not in place.
 That can be for a whole range of reasons.
 It can be that when the person goes into aged care there is no-one that can be easily identified to take on that role.
 But we also have residents who have gone into aged care where they have nominated their restrictive practices decision-maker but that person either gets to a situation of being not of sound mind quicker than the person they are making these decisions for or in some cases, sadly, passes away and therefore we have a void in this process.
+Once the decision-making capacity of a person who has been nominated has eroded, obviously you need to look for someone to take their place.
+There needs to be a process in place for the appointment of a decision-making person or entity, and that is what this bill goes into some detail with and outlines.

-It is estimated that almost half the people living in retirement homes have one of the many forms of dementia – that is probably the best way of putting it.
+It is estimated that almost half the people living in retirement homes have one of the many forms of dementia; that is probably the best way of putting it.
 Given that many cases of dementia are undetected, it is likely to be well over half of the people in nursing homes that are suffering from this affliction.
 The general summary of the royal commission is that in some cases the levels of care of these people were abysmal – that was the terminology that they used.
 Again, that is not taking away from the many amazing staff that we have, but as I said, royal commissions will focus on the underbelly of some sectors in an effort to get it right.
 It simply pointed out that there has been far too high a prevalence of mistreatment and that in a number of settings the quality of care and the standards of care needed to be brought up to scratch.

 This bill sets the framework for a substitute decision-maker to be appointed to authorise restrictive practices for people who are in those situations.
 As stated, substitute decision-makers have preferably been nominated in advance, but that is not always the case.
 If it has not occurred and there is no substitute decision-maker in place on entry for that client into the nursing home, this bill outlines a clear hierarchy to be followed.
 A next of kin is hopefully the person that would be first looked at to be identified.
-If that does not exist, then perhaps there is a person with a close or continuing relationship with the individual, the aged care resident – this can be a spouse obviously, a partner or a primary caregiver.
+If that does not exist, then perhaps there is a person with a close or continuing relationship with the individual, the aged care resident.
+This can be a spouse, obviously, a partner or a primary caregiver.
 An adult child of the person would fit into this criteria or of course someone who has been a friend for a considerable amount of time.
-If this cannot be done, there is a process in which VCAT can appoint a decision-maker, someone that has been identified by others as being as close to that person as possible.
-It cannot be an employee of the nursing home and also cannot be, for obvious reasons, the determinator of someone who will be administering the restrictive practices, because there would certainly be a conflict.
+If this cannot be done, there is a process by which VCAT can appoint a decision-maker, someone that has been identified by others as being as close to that person as possible.
+It cannot be an employee of the nursing home and also cannot be, for obvious reasons, the determiner of someone who will be administering the restrictive practices, because there would certainly be a conflict.
 There are other safeguards around that, but they are two of the more important ones.
-Then if no such person can be located or no such person exists – you have gone through next of kin, you have gone through spouses, you have gone through family members, you have gone through people who may have had a close and enduring friendship and there is just no-one there – as a last resort, VCAT can act as the decision-maker.
+Then if no such person can be located or no such person exists – you have gone through next of kin, you have gone through spouses, you have gone through family members, you have gone through people who may have had a close and enduring friendship and there is just no-one there – as a last resort VCAT can act as the decision-maker.

 Providers who are going through this hierarchy to identify these decision-makers cannot move to the next tier of hierarchy simply because a decision-maker withholds consent.
 Once this decision-maker is in place, a determination to provide or withhold consent by a valid substitute decision-maker must be respected.
 What we are saying there is if they think that the practices that are going to be implemented in relation to the aged care client are inappropriate and they say so, that determination must be respected.

+I asked a question in the bill briefing of what occurs if a person urgently requires the application of restrictive practices and there are hold-ups with VCAT hearings.
+We pick up the papers every day and we have people in our electorate officers every day talking about the delays that they experience at VCAT.
 I was assured that VCAT will expedite these cases.
 There is an avenue for VCAT to expedite these cases, but in the interim period there is also an avenue for the aged care home in emergency situations to implement restrictive practices when they are required, and that is important.
 If that is done, their actions will later be reviewed, so there is still that level of accountability that sits around it, but if a nursing home or aged care facility staff member or team needs to take action they can do so.
 It will be reviewed, and then we have the situation where VCAT can expedite the appointment of that decision-maker.

 I was also advised – and although it is not in this bill I am assuming it will be in a separate bill that will come before this chamber either in the last sitting week of this year or early next year – that there will be new criminal penalties created that will make it an offence for someone to coerce a nomination or to fraudulently act as if they are a restrictive practices substitute decision-maker when indeed they are not.
 That is not covered off in this bill, but if this legislation is to be implemented by July 2025, which we are told it needs to be, that supporting legislation will need to come into this chamber in the interim period.

 I want to move on to the hierarchy that is being put in place.
-This bill does make amendments to the Victorian Civil and Administrative Tribunal Act 1998, which I have touched on, but it gives VCAT the power to act in an oversight capacity around these appointment processes and of course it gives them the power, as I said earlier, to be that determiner of last resort should no person be identified to accept that decision-maker responsibility.
+This bill does make amendments to the Victorian Civil and Administrative Tribunal Act 1998, which I have touched on, but it gives VCAT the power to act in an oversight capacity around these appointment processes and of course it gives them the power, as I said earlier, to be that determiner of last resort should no person be identified to accept that decision-making responsibility.
 VCAT will also have jurisdiction to determine whether an individual has the capacity to make, change or withdraw a nomination and whether an individual is willing and able to act as a substitute decision-maker.
 Where that is going to be applicable is if someone goes into a nursing home and their partner, their spouse, their child – whoever it is – their close friend is appointed as the decision-maker and then there are concerns about their capacity to make the right decisions and the right determinations, VCAT can then make an assessment on that third party.

 This legislation that we are debating today and that I repeat we are supporting here in this chamber today will sit under the Commonwealth Aged Care Act 1997 and Quality of Care Principles 2014.
 These outline the principles which require providers to only use restrictive practices – this is not in this bill, but I think it is worth recapping on some of these measures – as a last resort.
 I do not think there would be any member of this chamber that would disagree that restrictive practices should not be used as anything but a last resort.
 They should be used in the least restrictive form and for the shortest amount of time possible – again, I am sure every member of the chamber would be supportive of that – and only after less restrictive strategies have first been attempted.
 So, again, that touches on it being a strategy or an action of last resort.